-Piedmont Community College's distance learning courses provide increased access to education for those who need a flexible schedule to accomplish their educational goals.
+Piedmont Community College's nationally recognized distance learning courses provide increased access to education for those who need a flexible schedule to accomplish their educational goals.
 Through distance learning, students with demanding work hours, hectic schedules, or childcare difficulties are provided the freedom and flexibility to obtain an education at their convenience.
 PCC's Distance Education Program consists of Online, Hybrid/Blended, and Interactive Television (ITV) courses.
-Information on specific distance learning courses can be found under Course Information on the Distance Learning webpage.

 Online courses give students access to their courses 24 hours a day, seven days a week.
-The Instructor provides all materials, course activities, assignments, and discussions in an online environment.
+The instructor provides all materials, course activities, assignments, and discussions in an online environment.
 At PCC, all online courses are predominantly asynchronous, meaning that you do your coursework at whatever time of the day you choose.
 The majority of tests are taken online, although some instructors require that tests be taken on campus.
 Expect to devote the same amount of time each week as you would for a face to-face course.
 That is, if it's a 3-credit hour course, expect 9 hours of work each week.
 Some courses may require specific software.
 Educational discounts on software may be obtained through the PCC Bookstore.
 Online courses will have a .7x in the course ID.
 Example ENG 111.71.